 By Grady Winston

 It may not have the popularity of football, baseball, or basketball, but the spirit of lacrosse is alive and well on fields and college campuses across the United States.
-The sport is even more popular with our neighbors to the north, where lacrosse serves as a dual national sport of Canada, alongside the spotlight-stealing sport of ice hockey.
-One thing that sets this sport apart from many others is its origins in Native American culture and is one of the oldest team sports originating in North America.
+The sport is even more popular with our neighbors to the north, where lacrosse is a dual national sport of Canada, alongside the spotlight-stealing sport of ice hockey.
+One thing that sets this sport apart from many others is its origins in Native American culture, and is one of the oldest team sports originating in North America.

 Native American Origins

 Lacrosse traces its origins to North American Indian tribes.
-Outside the United States and Canada, lacrosse is relatively unknown, although it will be featured at the 2017 World Games, in Poland for the first time.
+Outside the United States and Canada, lacrosse is relatively unknown, although it will be featured at the 2017 World Games in Poland for the first time.
 Lacrosse enthusiasts hope that means the sport may be one step closer to making it into the Olympic Games.

 The full-contact, fast-moving sport of lacrosse was ideal for training young Native Americans in the art of battle, but lacrosse competitions also took the place of battle.
 When disputes arose over land or resources, tribes would agree to a contest instead of rushing into war.
 These contests would be scheduled at agreeable times for both tribes and would end the dispute with less bloodshed, though broken bones and severe injuries were not uncommon, and death was not unheard of in the contests.

 Lacrosse may have served as a more sensible replacement for war, but it wasn’t solely a dispute-settler.
 Tribes also used the sport to cultivate social relationships.
 Each tribe had different mythology regarding the origins of the game, and the ball was representative of the sun and the moon, which according to legend, the gods tossed back and forth in the original game.